Virtual Headache Specialist

 What are the side effects of Nerivio?

-Side effects may include a temporary sensation of warmth, local tingling, numbness in the arm, pain in the arm, or redness of the skin, although 96.4% of patients studied did not report any device related adverse events.
+Nerivio is often described as a vibrating sensation.
+Side effects may include a temporary sensation of warmth, local tingling, numbness in the arm, pain in the arm, or redness of the skin, although 96% of patients studied did not report any device related adverse events.

 It is recommended to avoid in congestive heart failure, severe cardiac or cerebrovascular disease and uncontrolled epilepsy.
 It should not be used with certain medical devices such as a pacemaker or hearing aid implant.
 Using Nerivio with other implantable medical devices could potentially cause electric shock, electrical interference, or other injury.
 So it should not be used near any metallic implants.